Hyperbolic and cubical rigidities of Thompson's group V: Introduction

 Another famous fixed-point property is Kazhdan's Property (T).
 Usually, Property (T) is defined using representation theory, but alternatively, one can say that a (discrete) group satisfies \emph{Property (T)} if every affine isometric action on a Hilbert space has a global fixed, or equivalently if every isometric action on a median space has bounded orbits.
 See \cite{BookT, medianviewpoint} for more information.
 Property (T) for a group imposes for instance strong restrictions on the possible homomorphisms starting from that group (for a geometric realisation of this idea, see for example \cite{PaulinOuter}, whose main construction has been very inspiring in other contexts), and plays a fundamental role in several rigidity statements, including the famous Margulis' superrigidity.
 We refer to \cite{BookT}, and in particular to its introduction, for more information about Property (T).

 In this article, we are mainly interested in the class of Gromov-hyperbolic spaces.
-We say that a group is \emph{hyperbolically elementary} if every isometric action on a hyperbolic space either fixes a point at infinity or has bounded orbits.
+We say that a group is \emph{hyperbolically elementary} if every isometric action on a hyperbolic space either fixes a point at infinity, or stabilises a pair of points at infinity, or has bounded orbits.
 Once again, such a property imposes restrictions on the possible homomorphisms between two groups.
 For instance, it is proved in \cite{HigherRankRigidity} that higher rank lattices are hyperbolically elementary, from which it is deduced that any morphism from a higher rank lattice to the mapping class group of a closed surface with punctures must have finite image (a statement originally due to Farb, Kaimanovich and Masur).
+It is worth noticing that a hyperbolically elementary group either satisfies Serre's Property (FA) or surjects onto $\mathbb{Z}$ or $D_{\infty}$, so that being hyperbolically is essentially a generalisation of Property (FA), which is not necessarily much harder to prove, see for instance \cite{DelzantGriBranch} about branch groups.

 We emphasize the fact that it is not reasonable to remove the possibility of fixing a point at infinity from the definition of hyperbolic elementarity.
 Indeed, any infinite group admits a proper and parabolic action on a hyperbolic space; see for instance the classical construction explained in \cite[Section 4]{HruskaRH}.
 However, being hyperbolically elementary does not mean that any isometric action on a hyperbolic space is completely trivial, since the definition does not rule out lineal actions (ie., actions on a quasi-line) nor quasi-parabolic actions (ie., actions with loxodromic isometries all sharing a point at infinity).
 And these actions may provide interesting information on a group.
 For instance, admitting lineal actions is related to the existence of quasimorphisms; and admitting a quasi-parabolic action implies the existence of free sub-semigroups, so that the group must have exponential growth.